Climate emergency: Keeping homes cool on a warming planet | DW | 25.01.2022

 The homes ECOnsult built for farmers in Baharyia Oasis, in Egypt's Western Desert, are designed to beat extreme heat

-El Battouty says there needs to be a rethink in the architecture sector so that buildings are designed to address cooling from the outset.
+El Battouty says there needs to be a rethink in the architecture sector so that buildings are designed to address cooling from the get-go.

 "The hotter it gets, the longer the summers, the more people will be looking at solutions like air conditioning," she said.
 "We have to question the housing sector itself.
 Is it built to mitigate heat or not?"